Teenage Divorce: Why do Teenagers Get Divorced at a Higher Rate than Older Adults?

-The divorce rate for teenagers is scarily high.
+The teenage divorce rate is pretty high.
+Scarily high.
 Close to 70 percent of married teens will wind up divorced.
 I personally think that teenage marriages are doomed out of the starting bloc.
-Frankly speaking, I don’t think that teenagers were not meant to get married.
+Frankly speaking, I don’t think that teenagers were not meant to get married and I don’t know why so many continue to buck the stats because their marriage is doomed.

 Don’t tell that to my friend Madge whose teenage parents are celebrating their 52 anniversary this year.
 She doesn’t believe there is anything intrinsically wrong with getting married when you are just shy of a decade out of the womb yourself.
 And sure, I can admit that in some cases, like Madge’s parents, it works out.
 How, I don’t know; but it works out.
 But for the most part, it is a massive divorce risk and I just think teenagers should abstain from marriage till they are older, maybe in their late 30s or forties.